 For many years the WI has campaigned nationally on a variety of issues that are important to women and the community.

 Every year WI members are given the opportunity to put forward 'issues' (also referred to as 'resolutions') that they would like the national WI body to campaign on.
 Short-listed suggestions are discussed and debated by grass roots WIs and then voted on in June at the National AGM.

 * Plastic Soup' - this campaign tackles concerns regarding the amount of microplastic fibres, from man made yarns and materials, that are, via washing machinesand recycling, . polluting our oceans and our water sources eventually ending up in our food chains

 An ongoing campaign highlights concerns regarding food waste - by supermarkets, restaurants and in our own homes, urging us all to do our utmost to stop food wastage in our own shopping and lives as well as encouraging local businesses and shops to help.

-Recent Campaigns have included: Climate Change / Organ Donation/ Hospital Dementia Care / A fair Deal for Dairy Farmers and Care Not Custody to highlight concerns over the imprisonement of vulnerable people.
+Recent Campaigns have included: Climate Change / Organ Donation/ Hospital Dementia Care / A fair Deal for Dairy Farmers/ Attack on Mental Health Stigma and Care Not Custody ( highlighting concerns over the imprisonment of vulnerable people).

 Previous campaigns, to name just a few, have included : * Keep Britain Tidy